Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 They are just like any other kids in our community.
 Most are school aged, between the ages of 5 and 17.
 Many have brothers and sisters who want to stay together.
 They are Asian, Bi-racial, Caucasian, African-American, Hispanic, and Native American.
 Some children require special love, patience and on-going medical/psychological services because they have experienced abuse, neglect, or abandonment.

+You may wish to make another report if you have additional information about the situation.
+There is no limit on the number of reports that can be made.
+However, further reports should have additional or new information that was not presented earlier.
 All reports that do not rise to the level of an investigation are always reviewed a second time at regularly scheduled APS Screening Committee meetings.
 Committee members reviewing these reports include the APS Supervisor, the APS Program Administrator, and the Adult Services Attorney.
 The purpose of these reviews is to assure that no report was improperly screened out.

+The law requires everyone to report suspected child abuse or neglect, “Any person or institution who has cause to suspect that any juvenile is abused or neglected or dependent, as defined by General Statute (G.S.)
+7B-101, or has died as the result of maltreatment shall report the case of that juvenile to the director of the Department of Social Services, or his/her designee, in the county where the juvenile resides or is found,” (G.S.
+7B-310).
 This reporting requirement applies to professionals such as physicians, psychologist, other health and mental health workers, day care workers, and school personnel.
 But it applies equally to friends, neighbors, relatives. and anyone else who suspects that a child is abused or neglected.

 There are three ways to apply (one application works for Medicaid and Health Choice).

 Call Rowan County DSS at 704-216-8330 if one of these methods will not work for you.